thunderbird/webext-docs/messageDisplayScripts.rst

 .. note::

-  Registering a message display script through ``manifest.json`` is not possible at this point.
+  Registering a message display script in the <em>manifest.json</em> file is not possible at this point.

 .. role:: permission